Terms Used In Michigan Laws 460.939

 • Contract: A legal written agreement that becomes binding when signed.

-• Energy efficiency improvement: means equipment, devices, or materials intended to decrease energy consumption, including, but not limited to, all of the following:
+• Energy efficiency improvement: means the acquisition, installation, replacement, or modification of equipment, devices, or materials intended to decrease energy consumption, including, but not limited to, any of the following:

 (i) Insulation in walls, roofs, floors, foundations, or heating and cooling distribution systems.
 See Michigan Laws 460.933